abdetaterefe/abdetaterefe/README.md

 # Hi there 👋

-My Name is Abdeta Terefe and I'm software engineer currently learning in ASTU from Ethiopia
+My Name is Abdeta Terefe and I'm software engineer student from Ethiopia

 ## &#x1f4c8; GitHub Stats